4815162342lost/generate_patching_report/README.md

-### Get list of all available updates packages on Linux!
+### Get list of all available updates of the packages on Linux!

 Python3-program for get all updates from the servers via salt.